arielj/danceinstitute/README.md

-# danceinstitute
+# DanS
-App to manage rooms, classes, teachers, clients and memberships for a Dance Institute
+DanS is a dance institute/academy management System.
+It allows the user to manage classrooms, classes, teachers, clients, memberships, payments and more (seminaires, reports, etc...).